entropyxyz/entropy-docs/docs/basics/quickstart.md

 1. The CLI should now show your balance.

 :::note
 We're in the very early stages of the testnet.
-At some point soon we will have an automated faucet to hand out test funds.
+We're building an automated faucet to hand out test funds, and we'll update this page when it's ready.
 :::

 ## 4. Register your address

-Explain why registering is necessary.

-1. Steps.
-1. To.
+Registering an account is a feature unique to Entropy.
+Without going into too much detail, it advertises to the network that you own _this_ address, and that you're ready to start signing _things_.

+1. Start the CLI by running `entropy` in your terminal:

+    ```
+    entropy
+    ```

-1. Register.
+1. Select **Register**.
+1. Select your account from the list.
+1. The CLI should register your account after a few seconds.

 ## 5. Deploy a program